RhetTbull/osxphotos/README.md

   for photos matching all options).
 If no query options are provided, all photos will be exported.
-By default, all versions of all photos will be exported including edited versions, live photo movies, burst photos, and associated RAW images.
+By default, all versions of all photos will be exported including edited versions, live photo movies, burst photos, and associated raw images.
 See --skip-edited, --skip-live, --skip-bursts, and --skip-raw options to modify this behavior.

 Options: